ProfessorAkram/Unity-Programming/08-Game-Managers/singleton.md

 #### Create a Boolean for Persistence

-In our singleton base class add the following field:
+In our singleton base class, add the following field:

 ```csharp
 [SerlizedField]